Autumn is a time for thankfulness. The best way to show your appreciation for your boss is by celebrating National Bosses Day.

 Bosses Day was created in 1958 by Patricia Bays Haroski, an employee at a State Farm Insurance Company in Illinois.
 She chose October 16th in honor of her father/employer’s birthday.
 This national holiday is now celebrated in the U.K., Ireland, Australia, South Africa, and India.
 Haroski insisted on the creation of Bosses Day, as a time to thank bosses, but most importantly to improve relationships between supervisors and employees.

 If your office is considering celebrating Bosses Day it’s important to keep a few suggestions in mind.
 First, this holiday should inspire employees to work together, building team morale.
 Keep the details specific, with heartfelt gestures and personalized gifts.
 Lastly, think simple and affordable (within a modest range for employees).

 Bosses Day is traditional on October 16th, but since most workers won’t see their boss on the weekend consider celebrating today.

 Gifts for National Bosses Day

 If you’re looking for more inspiration listed below are a few celebration ideas.

 - A group celebration.
 Have a smorgasbord picnic in the office.
 Everyone can bring a dish and you can have a small party.
 You can also come up with short sweet speeches and presentations of thanks too.

 - Group gifts.
-A collaboration effort is a great idea.
+A collaborative effort is a great idea.
 The more employees you have the less money is needed individually.
-You can buy gift cards, flowers and other treats.
+You can buy gift cards, flowers, and other treats.

 - The perfect card.
 Having everyone sign a greeting card is a great tradition, but why not go a step further.
 Instead of just signing your name, write positive feedback too.
 It’ll make their day and your boss will learn how their leadership affects the office.